Quantum Euler angles and agency-dependent spacetime: Same stars, different skies

 To gain insight into these conceptual novelties and to better grasp the meaning of \cref{fig:StarrySky}, we now show some numerical examples in support of our claims.
 We start with Alices's point of view.
 Let her $z$-axis be aligned with a certain star ($\alpha$) and consider another star $(\beta)$ she wants to observe from a telescope, whose relative orientation with respect to the first star is described by the following state:

-This state, which satisfies the ``classicality" conditions \eqref{criterio rotazione classica}, yields $\theta=\pi$ and can be seen as a $q$-deformed rotation of $\pi$ around the $x$-axis.
-The expectation value and the variances of $(R_q)_{ij}$ in this state are
+This state,already introduced in section \cref{semiclassical rotations} and which satisfies the ``classicality" conditions \eqref{criterio rotazione classica}, can be seen as a $q$-deformed rotation of $\pi$ around the $x$-axis.
+The expectation value is obtained by substituting $\phi=\frac{\pi}{2}$ in \eqref{axisplane} while the variances are the ones in \eqref{varxyplane}

 which at first order in $(1-q)$ give

 Identifying Alice's $z$-axis with the vector $v=(0,0,1)$ and applying these matrices on $v$, the transformed vector $v'=(v'_1,v'_2,v'_3)$ will lie in the range

 This quantitatively shows what we mean by fuzziness: the q-rotated vector $v'$ lies in a cone with aperture given by